 Over time, scrubbing and scraping enamel-coated grates vigorously can cause them to develop hairline cracks.
 This won’t happen with uncoated cast iron.

-Just because it’s silver doesn’t mean that a grate is made of stainless steel.
+First, know that just because it’s silver, doesn’t mean that a grate is made of stainless steel.

 However, stainless steel being completely corrosion resistant is a myth.
-Is does corrode and break down with age, though it can last for many, many years.
+It does corrode and break down with age, though it can last for many, many years.